Possessive Pronouns

 Warning

-Remember, when you use possessive pronouns or possessive determiners, you do not need an article (a, an, the).
+Remember, when a possessive pronouns or possessive determiners is used in a sentence, there is no need for an article (a, an, the).

 Possessive Pronouns vs. Possessive Determiners